Frequently Asked Questions (FAQs)

 Can I create a Permanent Endowment for a Catholic organization beyond the boundaries of the Diocese of Altoona-Johnstown?

-Yes, we currently support several Catholic organizations elsewhere in Pennsylvania and beyond.
+We currently support several Catholic organizations elsewhere in Pennsylvania and beyond.
 Scholarships awarded to college students registered at local Catholic parishes are distributed throughout the U.S.

 Where can I find a sample of a Catholic Living Will?